k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_Fabric_7.x.x_Setup_Automatic_Single_DC_multi_nodes.md

 + Replication factor

 **Optional required deatils:**
-+ Kafka Home directory (if not specified, current folder will be used).
++ Kafka home directory (if not specified, current folder will be used).

 Assuming you prepare to run the Kafka with: